Preparing for Google Kubernetes Engine application protection

 Prerequisite

-The HYCU Managed Service Account (HMSA) must have the Compute Admin, Service Account User, Storage Admin, and Kubernetes Engine Admin roles granted on the projects with the Kubernetes clusters on which the GKE applications that you plan to protect are deployed.
+The HYCU Managed Service Account (HMSA) must have the Compute Admin, Service Account User, Storage Admin, and Kubernetes Engine Admin roles granted on the Google Cloud projects with the Kubernetes clusters on which the GKE applications that you plan to protect are deployed.

 For instructions on how to grant permissions to service accounts, see Google Cloud documentation.